-In this tutorial we will show you how to install TensorFlow on CentOS 8.
-For those of you who didn’t know, TensorFlow is a free and open source platform for machine learning built by Google.
+In this tutorial, we will show you how to install TensorFlow on CentOS 8.
+For those of you who didn’t know, TensorFlow is an end-to-end open-source machine learning platform used for machine learning and deep learning applications.
+It is developed by Google to do search ranking in its machine learning system.
 It is used by a number of organizations including Twitter, PayPal, Intel, Lenovo, and Airbus.
-TensorFlow can be installed system-wide, in a Python virtual environment or as a Docker container using pip.
+TensorFlow can be installed system-wide, in a Python virtual environment, or as a Docker container using pip.

 Install TensorFlow on CentOS 8